Azure/cli-agent-for-aks/INSTRUCTIONS.md

 > [!NOTE]
 > The API version is not the model version, you can use any API version that is available and supported [here]([url](https://learn.microsoft.com/en-us/azure/ai-foundry/openai/api-version-lifecycle?))
->  The Azure API Base refers to the Azure Open AI end point, not the target URI of the deployment in Azure AI Foundry.
+>  The Azure API Base refers to the Azure Open AI end point (which usually ends in openai.azure.com/), not the target URI of the deployment in Azure AI Foundry.

 **NOTE**: It is necessary to specify the model when using Azure Open AI with az aks agent by using the --model parameter.